madgod87/kgr1websitev1/README.md

-# Bankura2Block Next.js with Supabase
+# KGR1 Website V1 - Next.js with Supabase

 A modern Next.js application for the Krishnagar-I Development Block government website with Supabase backend integration.